habbes/experiments/Utf8JsonWriterForOData/Utf8JsonWriterSamples/README.md

 8083 | Similar to the previous server, except that internal `Utf8JsonWriter` is configured to skip validation 8084 | Uses the synchronous `ODataMessageWriter`
 8085 | Uses the async `ODataMessageWriter`

+The response times I recorded were flaky, I had to make a couple of requests for each endpoint before the response times stabilized.
+The "best" response times I observed for the `JsonSerializer` and the my custom serializers based on `Utf8JsonWriter` (i.e. ports 8080, 8081, 8082 and 8083) were comparable, ranging from 11ms - 20ms.

+The best reponse times I recorded for the synchronous OData writer were just below 200ms.
+For the async writer I didn't get lower than 350ms.

 ![Sample response times](./images/SampleResponseTimes.jpg)